tobeva/tobeva.com/content/about/philip/_index.md

 should never have been written.

 I'm happy to travel for meetings and planning discussions, but I will do the bulk of the work remotely.
-I've worked remotely from my home in Winchester, Virginia for over a decade for several different companies.
-I have a wonderful and productive home office.
+I've worked from my home in Winchester, Virginia for over a decade for several different companies.
 I love to write and discuss things on chat or video, so I'll be very available and visible on your project, if that is desired.

 To date my primary languages have been C++, Python and Javascript, but I've started learning Go and Rust, and I'm open to other languages as well.
 I'm happy